Elizabeth Malloch: Volunteer work

 Malloch volunteered with the Girlguiding Movement.
 In her youth, she was a Brownie at the North Morningside Church, 63rd Company, and went on to become a Guide and a Ranger.
-When she moved to Manchester, she became the leader of Guide Units, including fpr Hulme, an area which had been severely damaged by bombing during World War II.
+When she moved to Manchester, she became the leader of Guide Units, including for Hulme, an area which had been severely damaged by bombing during World War II.
 Malloch became the vice-president of the Staffordshire County Guide Association.

 In her retirement, Malloch volunteered as a Soroptimist International and was an Open University tutor.

 Role in the Episcopalian Church

 In 1972, Malloch became a pastoral assistant and a reader at her local church.
 On her return to Edinburgh, she undertook similar roles at St Mary's Episcopal Cathedral before becoming a deacon in 1986.
 After a campaign for women to be admitted as priests, in 1994, she became one of the first, and oldest, women to become a priest within the Episcopal Church.

 Malloch was a member of the Movement for the Whole Ministry, which aimed to make the Church more inclusive.
 She also volunteered as an English tutor at YWCA Roundabout Centre.